🚨 We have just opened a new study on gastroparesis. You will be paid for your time and travel. 👉 See open study

 Is gastroparesis a serious disease?

 Gastroparesis is not usually life-threatening, but complications can be serious.
-They include malnutrition, dehydration, or a bezoar that completely blocks the flow of food out of the stomach.
+They include malnutrition, dehydration.

 Grade 1, or mild gastroparesis, is characterized by symptoms that come and go and can easily be controlled by dietary modification and by avoiding medications that slow gastric emptying.